qgis/QGIS-Server-PerfSuite/README.md

 If you want to run some tests with a custom `.qgs` project, you need to add your project to the `scenarios/data` subdirectory.
-Moreover, if your data is based on GeoTIIF, Shapefile, ... files, you also need to copy the date files to `scenarios/data`.
+Moreover, if your data is based on GeoTIFF, Shapefile, ... files, you also need to copy the date files to `scenarios/data`.
 In this way the Docker containers will be able to use them!